Best option trading strategy. Long Straddle and Strangle

 - It’s necessary to buy straddle or strangle when both market volatility and options implied volatility are low

-- The most promising period for the strategy formation is the approach of key levels breakout in any direction
+- The most promising period for the strategy formation is the approach of key support and resistance levels breakout in any direction

 Therefore, a trader needs to check the price of the underlying asset for the flat and triangle occurrence – the precursors to the rapid market movement after leaving the price range, and analyze the costs of buying the corresponding call and put options since the main disadvantage of these strategies is their relatively high cost.